cdlhub/Deployment/README.md

 ![alt text](https://github.com/OasisLMF/deployment/raw/assets/fig_oasis_environment.png )

-**Windows Server:** The flamingo_server docker image requires [Microsoft SQL server 2016](https://www.microsoft.com/en-gb/sql-server/sql-server-2016) for data storage and transformation, with some additional drives for network mounting a directory to a Linux server.
+**Windows Server:** The server for the Oasis UI database.
+This requires [Microsoft SQL server 2016](https://www.microsoft.com/en-gb/sql-server/sql-server-2016), with some additional drives for network mounting a directory to the Linux server.

 **Linux Server:** The host for running the Oasis Docker containers.
-The main requirement is that the system can run Docker images, so the kernel version must be 3.10 or higher.

-**Docker Images:** The Oasis platform is modularized using containers.
+The Oasis platform is modularized using containers.
 Docker provides a mechanism for deploying a library of risk models and options for scaling out the platform, as well as portability between Linux distributions on the host servers.

 All of the core component images are publicly available on DockerHub: